• Elements

 A post shared by GMB Fitness (@gmbfitness)

-For Faster Progress, Stretch and Strengthen At The Same Time
+Stretch and Strengthen at the Same Time

 View this post on Instagram